This is a 1961 Ad for the model 514 rifle

 E=AC (to bridge on sound board)

-later games would be considered common on Muntz since both sounds went through
+on later games would be considered common on Muntz since both sounds

 G=Reverb IN (Comes from reverb unit pickup coil-shielded cable)